Abrama: Demographics

-Abrama is centre of many surrounding villages.
+Abrama is the centre of many surrounding villages.
 There is one primary school, one high school with agriculture and technical departments and one engineering college.
 Abrama was known for its sea salt beds, with many people working in natural sea salt production.
-Abrama is very strong farming and agriculture.
-It produces verities of mangos, chickoo(Sapota), rise, sugarcanes and vegetables.
+Abrama is renowned for its robust farming and agriculture sector.
+The area produces a variety of crops including mangos, chickoo (sapota), rice, sugarcane, and vegetables.